 Account Security Concerns

-How to Check Your Suspension Status
+How To Check Your Suspension Status

-It’s also important to know how social media affects us.
+In some cases, Twitter may permanently suspend an account, which means losing it forever.
+If you believe Twitter suspended your account unfairly, submit an appeal through the Twitter Support Center.It’s also important to know how social media affects us.
 Meta’s research on Instagram’s impact shows why we need to use social media wisely.

-Steps to Appeal a Suspension
+Steps To Appeal a Suspension

 What Happens After Submitting an Appeal?